 How is post-concussion syndrome diagnosed?

 Primarily by the signs and symptoms mentioned above, testing for deficits in balance and coordination, and a cognitive survey called a Glasgow scale.
-MRI and CT scan generally cannot assess injury, so, some patients get frustrated that no definitive lab tests can define their injury.
+MRI and CT scan generally cannot assess injury, which can be frustrating for some patients.
 Females and young people are at a higher risk for PCS, as are those who have already experienced three or more concussions.
 Other risk factors are preexisting conditions such as migraines, memory issues, neurological issues such as Epilepsy and learning disabilities.
 If the symptoms of the concussion do not resolve in the usual time frame anticipated, a health care provider may make a diagnosis of post-concussion syndrome.

 How long does it last?

-This can be another of the more disconcerting aspects of PCS.
+This can be one of the more disconcerting aspects of PCS.
 It can last a few weeks, a few months, or a year or more.
 Though some of the symptoms may resolve relatively quickly, it’s common for patients to have residual problems for a long time.
-One of my patients had two concussions within a 3 month period and, 3 years later, still suffers from symptoms due to “overload” (see chart below).

 After a concussion, the brain often has difficulty interpreting information from the inner ear (the vestibular system), which is one of the major organs that maintain our balance and spatial orientation.
 If this system is not working correctly, a person may experience dizziness, double or abnormal vision in addition to nausea and vomiting.
 In these instances, a physical therapist trained in treating PCS works with the patient to improve vestibular function.